symopsio/terraform-okta-ssm-modules/examples/end-to-end/README.md

-# okta-iam example
+# end-to-end

-Creates an Okta app with an example user that can log in with administrator access
+Creates a user along with the Okta app and instance for an end to end demo

 ## Required Okta Configuration